 Cells: The Building Blocks of Life

-The most basic unit of all living things is the cell, which always consists of plasma membrane, cytoplasm, and hereditary material.
-They come in two primary types: Two broad categories are prokaryotic, which does not have a nuclear membrane and eukaryotic, which has a nuclear membrane.
+Cell definition: The most basic unit of all living things is the cell, which has a plasma membrane, cytoplasm, and hereditary material.
+They come in two primary types: Prokaryotic, which does not have a nuclear membrane, and eukaryotic, which has a nuclear membrane.
 These are mostly designed and optimised for the organism’s life-supporting roles and tasks.
+Cells is the topic of the chapter Cells: The Unit of Life in Biology.

 • A cell is the most fundamental structure in life and is regarded as the smallest of all forms of life.